Skip to Content

 svalbard

-Svalbard is situated in the Arctic Ocean, halfway between Norway and the North Pole.
-Its geography entails rugged mountains, sweeping glaciers, and frozen tundra.
+Svalbard is an archipelago, which is a group of islands, located in the Arctic Ocean, halfway between Norway and the North Pole.
+Here you can rugged mountains, sweeping glaciers, and frozen tundra.
+The icy landscape is honestly breathtaking.

 the worst polar bear attack ever recorded

-In August 2011, a group of young adventurers was on an Arctic expedition in Svalbard, organized by BSES Expeditions.
-The expedition aimed to introduce the youths to remote, wild environments and included climate change science projects.
+In August 2011, a group of 80 young British students set off on a camping trip in Svalbard, organized by the British Schools Exploring Society.
+This expedition aimed to immerse the youths in the remote, untamed environment of Svalbard to as part of a climate change science project.

-Early in the morning, a polar bear entered the youths’ tent.
-17-year-old Horatio Chapple was fatally mauled by the bear, and four others were severely injured.
-The victims included trip leaders Michael Reid and Andrew Ruck, along with Patrick Flinders and Scott Smith, both teenagers.
+Tragedy struck early in the morning when a polar bear wandered into on of the tents.
+The bear fatally mauled 17-year-old Horatio Chapple and left four others with severe injuries.
+Those injured included expedition leaders Michael Reid and Andrew Ruck, and teenagers Patrick Flinders and Scott Smith.

 Learn about another harrowing polar bear attack here.